Kiwi International Air Lines: History

-The early Kiwi niche strategy was to focus its business on a single main hub (Newark – with access to the large NY-NJ metropolitan flying public), a simple route structure, and an identifiable target business and large leisure markets.
+The early Kiwi niche strategy was to focus its business on a single main hub (Newark – with access to the large NY-NJ metropolitan flying public), a simple route structure, an identifiable target business and large leisure markets.
 Being in the NY-NJ media capital of the world gave cash-poor Kiwi a distinct benefit – tremendous amounts of free national and local TV and radio coverage in its target markets which the airline made good use of.

 Early on the airline secured a passenger sharing agreement from Richard Branson to feed between Kiwi and Virgin Atlantic flights.
-Branson helped out by promoting Kiwi and called it his "favorite" U.S. airline.
-Kiwi did its share and enjoyed a flawless safety record and near perfect dispatch reliability rate of 99.6%, as it expanded.
+Branson helped out by promoting Kiwi and calling it his "favorite" U.S. airline.
+Kiwi did its share and enjoyed a flawless safety record and a near perfect dispatch reliability rate of 99.6%, as it expanded.

-In 1993, Chairman Iverson committed Kiwi to place an order for 11 BAC One-Eleven aircraft with five options.
+In 1993, Chairman Iverson committed Kiwi to placing an order for 11 BAC One-Eleven aircraft with five options.
 This involved selling a 14 percent stake in KIWI to a Romanian company (Romaero S. A.).
 Kiwi, which had only five 727-200 long haul jets at the time, reported that the BAC One-Eleven planes would be made by Romaero S.A. under a license from British Aerospace P.L.C.
-Kiwi committed to spend $20 million for each aircraft, which were primarily a short-haul jet.
+Kiwi committed to spending $20 million for each aircraft, which were primarily a short-haul jet.
 Under Chairman Iverson, Kiwi ordered 6 jets with 90 seats which were to be equipped with modern Rolls-Royce Tay engines.
 Kiwi had options to buy another five jets.
 The British-designed aircraft were to be built in Romania.
 However, Romaero failed to find any funding to develop and manufacture the aircraft.
-Kiwi ultimately scrapped the ill-conceived plan, but not before Romaero had invested approximately $1 million into Kiwi and received one seat on the Kiwi Board of Directors.
+Kiwi ultimately scrapped the ill-conceived plan, but not before Romaero had invested approximately $1 million in Kiwi and received one seat on the Kiwi Board of Directors.

 During 1994, Kiwi's employee investors organized against Kiwi's Chairman/CEO/President Robert Iverson's mismanagement of the air line.
 Iverson's employee owners (especially the majority shareholding pilots) were very concerned about the December FAA grounding of the entire KIWI fleet over pilot training irregularities which reportedly cost the air line over $2 million in losses.
 Iverson later instituted a drastic pay reduction for all employees in January 1995.
-By February 1995, the Kiwi Board of Directors (which was controlled by a Voting Trust of Kiwi's employee shareholders) learned of Kiwi's precarious financial condition and forced removal of Iverson.
+By February 1995, the Kiwi Board of Directors (which was controlled by a Voting Trust of Kiwi's employee shareholders) had learned of Kiwi's precarious financial condition and forced removal of Iverson.
 Inc. Magazine reported that Kiwi under Iverson's management accumulated operating losses of nearly $40 million in less than two and a half years of flying.
 This turned his employee investors (who had invested their life savings in the airline) and his own outside KIWI Board of Directors against him.